Top of site

 (4) Strong walls

-Increase the strength of walls with plywood, increase the amount of walls, and arrange them so that they are well-balanced.
+Increase the strength of walls with plywood, increase the amount of walls, and check that they are well-balanced.

 7. Local measures against earthquakes